Alexandru Al. Ioan Cuza: Claimant

 In August 1888, Cuza financed Adevărul, an anti-Hohenzollern sheet that had first seen print in 1871.
 Published by Alexandru Beldiman and Grigore Ventura, it stated as its main goal the removal of the "foreign dynasty", demanding an elective monarchy and the universal male suffrage.
-It was reviewed with skepticism by those farther on the left, which identified Cuza as more directly involved in printing Adevărul.
+Reputedly, Alexandru now considered himself a likely candidate to the position of elective monarch.
+The newspaper venture was reviewed with skepticism by those farther on the left, which identified Cuza as more directly involved in printing Adevărul.
 A notice in Le Parti Ouvrier, the French socialist paper, read: "The director of this rag is Alexandre Couza, son of the prince Couza, who was dethroned in 1866."
 It called Adevărul a "reactionary, Russophile" gazette.
+The Romanian republican publicist, George Panu, similarly alleged that Cuza intended to set up his own "camarilla" in lieu of Carol's, and also called out his and Beldiman's agenda as "Russian politics".
 In October, writer Jacques Saint-Cère depicted Sașa as the "accredited representative" of a "Russophile party", and a "docile organ of Russian influence."
-Reputedly, Alexandru now considered himself a likely candidate to the position of elective monarch.